It is estimated that 72% of South Sudan’s population requires urgent humanitarian assistance in 2022.

 What are the needs?

 The country’s security remains extremely fragile.
-It is compounded by lasting local ethnic conflicts, increasing youth mobilisation, widespread violence, and serious human rights abuses against civilians.
+It is compounded by multiple local ethnic conflicts, youth mobilisation, widespread violence, and serious human rights abuses.

 How are we helping?